marcelofinamorvieira/vercel-lambda-dato-image-optimization/README.md

 # DatoCMS Webhook Logger (TypeScript)

-This is a simple Vercel serverless function built with TypeScript that receives webhooks from DatoCMS and logs the payload.
+This is a simple Vercel serverless function built with TypeScript and Next.js that receives webhooks from DatoCMS and logs the payload.

 ## Setup Instructions